HL7/davinci-dtr/input/pagecontent/formal_specification.md

 To persist application state, the DTR process will need to know who is currently using the application.
 SMART on FHIR provides methods for the application to obtain this information.

 #### Standalone launch
 DTR process SHALL support the [Standalone launch sequence](http://hl7.org/fhir/smart%2Dapp%2Dlaunch/#standalone-launch-sequence).
-In this case, the DTR process SHALL establish the user's identity following the procedures in [Section 4.4.5.2](specification__behaviors__persisting_application_state.html#requesting-user-identity).
+In this case, the DTR process SHALL establish the user's identity following the procedures in [Requesting User Identity](formal_specification.html#requesting-user-identity).

 Once user identity has been established, the DTR process should allow the user to select a usage session from all of the sessions available to that particular user.